Stanley J. Roszkowski U.S. Courthouse

-The Great Lakes Region's most recent newly constructed building, the Stanley J. Roszkowski U.S. Courthouse was officially opened and dedicated on Oct.
+The Great Lakes Region's most recent newly constructed building, the Stanley J. Roszkowski U.S. Courthouse, was officially opened and dedicated on Oct.
 29, 2011, in the central business district of Rockford, Ill.
 The building is named for Judge Stanley Julian Roszkowski, who served the U.S. District Court from 1977-98.

 Property Manager: Shawn Lewellen

 For building information or service calls, contact the Roszkowski Service Desk using the information in the top right box on this page.
-For other federal government information, contact 1-800-FED-INFO.
+For other federal government information, call 1-800-FED-INFO.

 Public Hours and Access The building is open to the public 7:30 a.m. to 5:15 p.m.
 Monday through Friday (except federal holidays).
 All visitors must undergo security screening and present a valid identity card (such as a state driver's license or federal ID) before gaining access to the building.
 The main east entrance is handicapped accessible.